HumanSignal/label-studio/docs/source/guide/stats.md

 For more about viewing agreement in Label Studio Enterprise, see [Verify model and annotator performance](quality.html#Verify-model-and-annotator-performance).

+!!! info Tip
+    You can use the project settings to auto assign additional annotators to tasks that have a low agreement score.
+For more information, see [Set low agreement threshold for auto-assignment](setup_project#Set-low-agreement-threshold-for-auto-assignment).

 ## Agreement method

 The agreement method defines how [agreement scores](stats.html#Agreement-score) across all annotations for a task are combined to form a single inter-annotator agreement score.
 Label Studio uses the mean average of all inter-annotation agreement scores for each annotation pair as the final task agreement score.